MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/enter-your-product-key.md

  **Need something else?**
  **For help with Office 365 Home, or Personal**, see [Using product keys with Office](https://support.office.com/article/12a5763a-d45c-4685-8c95-a44500213759.aspx).
- **Volume licensing customer?** If you bought Office 365 for business through a [Microsoft Open program](https://go.microsoft.com/fwlink/p/?LinkID=613298), see the article, [Enter your product key purchased from Microsoft Open](purchases-from-microsoft-open.md).
+ **Volume licensing customer?** If you bought Office 365 for business through a [Microsoft Open License Program](https://go.microsoft.com/fwlink/p/?LinkID=613298), see the article, [Enter your product key purchased from Microsoft Open](purchases-from-microsoft-open.md).

 ## Activate a new subscription